Poster Presentations and Networking Reception

 Rachel Hanson, MS, Tricia Amonette, BS, Kimberly Young, BS, Centerstone, Columbia, TN

-This poster session will focus on maternal-infant mental health services available in rural communities within Tennessee.
+This poster session will focus on maternal-infant mental health services available in rural communities in Tennessee.
 Participants will become familiar with how the programs were developed, data to support the project, and how addressing home parent-child interactions improve overall child development.
-Participants will become familiar with the implemented services to address the infant mortality rate as well as how data was collected and used to drive this program.
+Participants will learn about the implemented services to address the infant mortality rate as well as how data was collected and used to drive this program.

 Implementation and Sustainability of Community Response in Native Communities